Reviews

 UnKibble uses limited-ingredient recipes using human-grade meat and veggies that pet owners will likely recognize and even eat as part of their diet.

-Just like all the dog food companies featured here, pet parents will need to provide details about their dog, such as their dog’s age, dog’s breed, dog’s activity level, and more.
+As with all the dog food companies featured here, pet parents will need to provide details about their dog, such as age, breed, activity level and more.

-UnKibble stands out because it offers an extra level of customization, including a custom scooper that comes with your first box.
+UnKibble stands out for offering an extra level of customization, including a custom scooper that comes with your first box.
 You can make sure you get the portions right!

 Spot and Tango offers four UnKibble recipes: Beef & Barley, Chicken & Brown Rice, Cod & Salmon, and Turkey & Sweet Potatoes.
 This is a good variety for fussy eaters!

 You can get started with your first box by filling out their sign-up questionnaire.
-I spent $138.56 per month on UnKibble to feed their dry food to Copper and Skye for a month.
+I spent $164.40 per month on UnKibble to feed Copper and Skye dry food.

 We’ve only highlighted dry dog food so far, but if you want to swap air-dried food for fresh frozen meals, let’s take a look at a fresh dog food company.